bigbridge-nl/product-import/README.md

     $product->storeView('nl')->setCustomAttribute('door_count', '3');

+## Select and multiple select attributes

+Values of Select attributes can only be entered with the admin name of the select option

+    $product->global()->setSelectAttribute('color', 'maroon);

+Values of Multiple Select attributes are entered as an array of admin names of options

+    $product->storeView('us')->setMultipleSelectAttribute('color_group', ['red', 'orange']);

 ## Automatic attribute option creation

-The library will create options for attributes, if they do not exist, but only for attributes listed in the config array:
+The library will create options for attributes if they do not exist, but only for attributes listed in the config array:

-    $config->autoCreateAttributeOptions(['color_code', 'length']);
+    $config->autoCreateAttributeOptions(['color_group', 'length']);

 ## Stock item